Banking and Finance MSc

 It is the responsibility of individual students to locate and secure a suitable placement opportunity; this will normally involve one placement which must be completed over a minimum period of 10 months and within a maximum of 12 months.
 The placement must be approved by the module leader prior to commencement to ensure its suitability.

-Graduates have gone on to work for financial banks and government organisations, including: HSBC, Barclays Bank, Gulf International Bank, Royal Bank of Scotland, Macquarie Bank, Maldives Monetary Authority, World Bank Group, Crédit Agricole Corporate & Investment Bank, Deloitte and JPMorgan Chase.
+Recent graduates now work for financial banks and government organisations, including HSBC, Barclays Bank, Gulf International Bank, Royal Bank of Scotland, World Bank Group, Deloitte and JPMorgan Chase.

-Our alumni have also secured roles within national and international companies including Royal Mail, Otis Elevator Company, L'Oreal, Matalan, Bonmarche and Asda Stores Ltd.
+Others have progressed to roles at national and international companies including Royal Mail, Otis Elevator Company, L'Oreal, Matalan, Bonmarche and Asda Stores Ltd.

 Teaching and assessment